Research Faculty #68

 Our lab integrates comparative genomics, molecular developmental biology and evolutionary biology to study plant form.
 We are interested in the how different morphologies evolve in plants, as well as the functional significance of morphological differences between species.

-Research in the lab is funded by the Discovery Grants programme of the Natural Sciences and Engineering Research Council of Canada (NSERC) and Genome Canada.
+Funding for research in our lab comes from the Discovery Grants programme of the Natural Sciences and Engineering Research Council of Canada (NSERC) and Genome Canada.

 Graduate students (PhD)